Getting more opportunities with Live videos

 Examples

-I’ve done literally hundreds of lives sessions over the years.
-I worked on the majority of the output from Tenement TV as Camera Operator, sometimes Video Editor and sometimes Audio mixer.
-Here’s an example of different ones I’ve done my self:
+I’ve done literally hundreds of live sessions over the years.
+I worked on the majority of the output from Tenement TV as either Camera Operator, Video Editor, Photographer or Audio mixer.

 In a practice space